Brademas Intern Program

 - Completed application form

-- Short personal statement, explaining specific interests related to national politics/policy-making and expectations of the experience (2 paragraphs)
+- Short personal statement, explaining specific interests related to national politics/policy-making and expectations for the experience (no more than 300 words)

-- Applicant’s best short writing sample, not to exceed 3 pages
+- A short writing sample, not to exceed 3 pages double spaced

-Application submissions and questions can be directed to Thomas McIntyre or call 202-654-8327.
+Application submissions and questions can be directed to Thomas McIntyre (firstname.lastname@example.org) or call 202-654-8327.